 Windsurfing Edersee, Seestraße / Bringhäuser Bucht, 34549 Edertal

-You can also enjoy the absolute peace and quiet on Lake Edersee without any physical exertion.
-You can easily hire a boat from boat hire companies such as Edership and sail across the lake.
+By the way, you can enjoy the absolute peace and relaxation on the Edersee even without physical exertion.
+At boat rentals like Edership you can easily rent a boat and sail around the lake.
 You don’t even need a boating license.

-The boats are powered by an electric motor and steering them is child’s play.
-Incidentally, motorboats are not permitted on Lake Edersee, with a few exceptions, so no boats or jet skis will speed wildly past you.
+The boats are powered by an electric motor and steering is child’s play.
+By the way, motorboats are not allowed on the Edersee, with a few exceptions, so there are no boats or jet skis wildly roaring past you.

 And that makes boating really relaxing: the electric motor makes you glide almost inaudibly over the deep blue water and all around you is dense greenery as far as the eye can see.